shardus/relayer-distributor/README.md

 # Data Distributor

-As per the new [Data Distribution Protocol Doc](https://docs.google.com/document/d/18C5Zao5xxqy3kxSSTODkZEW3Ei0R9HI4OpyY5dSX-LU/edit?usp=sharing), the **Distributor** service is meant for serving real-time data of the network (termed in the code as `FIREHOSE` data), which includes `Cycle Data`, `Original Transaction Data` and `Receipt Data`, over a socket connection to its **Collector** clients.
+The Distributor service is designed to provide real-time network data, referred to as FIREHOSE data, including `Cycle Data`, `Original Transaction Data` and `Receipt Data`, to its **Collector** clients over a socket connection.

 # Working